MohamedKhedr700/core-model/README.md

 ### Use Attribute instance

-We have another method to fill the model attributes, and it by using the `Raid\Core\Model\Models\Attribute\Attribute` class.
+We have another method to fill the model attributes, by using the `Raid\Core\Model\Models\Attribute` class.

 ``` php
 namespace App\Http\Controllers;